Donte DiVincenzo

-Early life and high school career
+Early life

-DiVincenzo was born in Newark, Delaware, and has an older brother.
+DiVincenzo was born in Newark, Delaware, to parents John F. and Kathie DiVincenzo.
+He has a brother, John, and a sister, Allison.
 Growing up, DiVincenzo played soccer before switching to basketball in high school.
-He attended the Salesianum School, where he led the team to two consecutive state championships.
+He attended Salesianum School in Wilmington, Delaware, where he led the team to back-to-back state championships.
 As a junior, he averaged 15.8 points, 4.7 rebounds and 2.9 assists per game and played basketball in the Nike EYBL for Team Final.
 DiVincenzo averaged 22.9 points, 9.0 rebounds and 4.0 assists per game as a senior.
 He was named Delaware Sportswriters and Broadcasters Association's Boys' Basketball Player of the Year in 2015.